Auto Law Firm

 Why Do Dealers Change Financing After You Sign?

-- You sign a contract and drive off the lot.
+.
+You sign a contract and drive off the lot the same day.

-- Days later, the dealer calls you back saying the financing “fell through.”
+.
+Days later, the dealer calls saying the financing “fell through.”

-- They pressure you into signing a new contract with a higher interest rate, a longer term, or even a larger down payment.
+.
+They pressure you to sign a new contract with a higher rate, a longer term, or a larger down payment.

 Is It Legal for a Dealer to Change the Interest Rate After the Sale?